 3. Finishing touches

 Take your design to the next level by adding something tactile.
 Our Business Cards offer gorgeous finishes like Spot Gloss and subtle yet luxurious Letterpress.
 With additions like this providing a whole new dimension of design and a premium feel, your cards don’t need to be much more than a beautifully minimalist logo – MOO’s finishes will do the rest.

-Don’t just take our word for it, here are some of our favourite designs that put it all into action, to create some truly stunning business cards.
+Don’t just take our word for it, here are some of our favorite designs that put it all into action, to create some truly stunning minimalist business cards.

 Ashley Nordan is a Minneapolis-based artist and designer.
 After finishing her M.A. in web and graphic design, she built a career on her multidisciplinary approach – from selling her hand-printed artwork, to designing logos for clients.

 When it comes to finding inspiration, Ashley explores a diverse range of design mediums.
 “I see the value in studying all different areas of design such as architecture, art, and fashion,” she tells MOO.
 “The more I understand about design, the better I can apply it to creating a client’s brand.”